 Let’s discuss the ways of uninstalling a program in elementary OS and Ubuntu.
-Uninstallation of a particular application depends on how it was installed in first place.
+The uninstallation of a particular application depends on how it was installed in the first place.
 Let’s go one by one.

-For programs that are installed using ‘Software Center’ which are nothing but Ubuntu Repository sources and canonical sources that are added manually, one can simply use the same center to uninstall it.
+For programs installed using ‘Software Center’, which are nothing but Ubuntu Repository and canonical sources added manually, one can use the same center to uninstall it.
 Let’s see how.

-Elementary OS users need to click on ‘Software Center’ icon on the plank and Ubuntu users have to click on ‘Ubuntu Software Center’ on the taskbar.
+Elementary OS users need to click on the ‘Software Center’ icon on the plank, and Ubuntu users have to click on ‘Ubuntu Software Center’ on the taskbar.

 Click ‘Installed’ and then expand the category where the program is located.
-Alternatively, you can simply enter the program’s name in the search box located on the top right corner.
+Alternatively, you can enter the program’s name in the search box located in the top right corner.

 Now click on the program item and click ‘Remove’.

 Synaptic Package Manager

 If you have used Synaptic Package Manager to install certain programs, you can use the same program to uninstall just like you did in ‘Software Center’.
-Note that most programs installed via Synaptic Package Manager also get listed in ‘Software Center’ too, but for I recommend to use Synaptic Package Manager as it gives the option for complete removal of the programs.
-Launch ‘Synaptic Package Manager’ and search the program name in the ‘Quick filter’ box.
-Select the program from the results and click on ‘Mark for Complete Removal’.
-Then click ‘Apply’ and you are done.
+Note that most programs installed via Synaptic Package Manager also get listed in ‘Software Center.’
+Still, I recommend using Synaptic Package Manager as it gives the option to delete the programs.
+First, launch ‘Synaptic Package Manager’ and search the program name in the ‘Quick filter’ box.
+Next, select the program from the results and click on ‘Mark for Complete Removal’.
+Then click ‘Apply,’ and you are done.

 Of course, there is always the command-line way of doing things, and it does ‘feel’ different when you install and uninstall programs using Terminal, and that’s one of the best ways to start learning Linux.

 sudo apt-get remove <package name> && sudo apt-get autoremove

-Aptitude is not installed in Ubuntu and elementary OS by default, so if you haven’t installed it yet, you can install it using apt-get.
+Aptitude is not installed in Ubuntu and elementary OS by default, so you can install it using apt-get if you haven’t installed it yet.

 sudo apt-get install aptitude